Find out what a financial assessment is and why people with dementia might need one.

 What is a financial assessment?

-The person doing the financial assessment is likely to ask the person with dementia or their carer or relative to complete some forms about their finances and declare that this information is true.
-Someone from the local authority may also visit the person to help them to fill in the forms.
+The person doing the financial assessment is likely to ask you (or your carer or relative) to complete some forms about your finances and declare that this information is true.
+Someone from the local authority may also visit to help you to fill in the forms.

-If you have a partner, the forms may ask about a partner’s finances but, once it is decided what belongs to the person with dementia and what belongs to the partner, the assessment should only take into account the finances of the person with dementia, and no one else’s.
+If you have a partner, the forms may ask about their finances too.
+However, once it is decided what belongs to you and what belongs to your partner, the assessment should only take into account the finances of the person who needs care, and no one else’s.

-- If there are joint bank accounts or other assets held jointly, the assessment can only take into account the share belonging to the person with dementia.
-It is assumed that their share is 50 per cent, unless it is shown otherwise.
+If you have joint bank accounts or other assets held jointly, the assessment can only take into account the share belonging to you.
+It will be assumed that your share is 50 per cent of these joint assets, unless you can show otherwise.

 Light-touch financial assessments

-In some circumstances, a local authority may choose to treat a person as if they have had a full financial assessment, even if you haven’t.
+In some circumstances, a local authority may choose to treat you as if you have had a full financial assessment, even if you haven’t.
 This often happens when the local authority is confident the costs of the care or service will be met, based on the evidence they have.
 This is called a ‘light-touch financial assessment’.

-The main circumstances in which a local authority might consider carrying out a light-touch financial assessment are listed below:
+The main circumstances in which a local authority might consider carrying out a light-touch financial assessment are:

-- Where a person has significant financial resources, and does not wish to undergo a full financial assessment, but wants the local authority to arrange their care.
-The person will then be self-funding but the local authority must be satisfied that the person can afford, and will continue to be able to afford, any charges due.
+- If you have significant financial resources, and do not wish to undergo a full financial assessment, but want the local authority to arrange your care.
+You will then be self-funding, but the local authority must be satisfied that you can afford, and will continue to be able to afford, any charges due.
 The local authority will usually make a charge for this service.

-- Where the local authority charges a small or nominal amount for a particular service that the person is clearly able to afford, and carrying out a financial assessment would be disproportionate (ie requires more resource to do the financial assessment than to provide the service).
+- Where the local authority charges a small or token amount for a particular service that you are clearly able to afford, and carrying out a financial assessment would be disproportionate (for example if it requires more resource to do the financial assessment than to provide the service).

-- When an individual receives means-tested benefits which demonstrate that they would not be able to contribute towards their care and support costs.
+- If you receive means-tested benefits which demonstrate that you would not be able to contribute towards your care and support costs.